msychalice/leetcode/README.md

     if len(heap) == 1 && the last character of output is equal to the character of the only element in the heap can not reorganize the input string, break
 ```

+## 909. Snakes and Ladders
+Do not use DFS to calculate the steps needed to reach the destination grid for each next grid(+1,+2,+3,+4,+5,+6), this may end up having an infinite loop.
+Use BFS to calculate the distance to the start grid for each next gird until hit the destination.

 ## 973. K Closest Points to Origin
 Intuitively, we can calculate the distance for all the points (O(n)), sort (O(nlog n)) and get the first K points.